SimonCropp/NaughtyStrings/README.md

 # NaughtyStrings

-Provides a strong typed .NET API for the [big-list-of-naughty-strings](https://github.com/minimaxir/big-list-of-naughty-strings)
+Provides a strong typed .NET API for the [Big List of Naughty Strings](https://github.com/minimaxir/big-list-of-naughty-strings)

 Some example strings: